Facebook Lobbying European Governments At Record-Setting Pace

 “Your algorithms are doing that grooming and that radicalization because once people go on one slightly dodgy thing, you are linking them to an awful lot of other similar things.
 Whether that is racist extremism or Islamist extremism, your technology is doing that job and you’re not stopping it from doing so.”

-In February this year, Germany introduced a new law meant to compel social media sites to remove illegal content and hate speech from their platforms.
-As Euronews noted, the law was criticized and German lawmakers accused of turning social media platforms into “overzealous censors.”
+In February 2018, Germany introduced a new law meant to compel social media sites to remove illegal content and hate speech from their platforms.
+As Euronews noted, the law was criticized and German lawmakers were accused of turning social media platforms into “overzealous censors.”

 In a blog post published in January 2018, Erin Egan, Chief Privacy Officer at Facebook, announced that the social media giant would be publishing its privacy principles for the first time ever.
 This was done in response to the European Union’s General Data Protection Regulation (GDPR), which predicts drastic fines.
 The GDPR is, as the Inquisitr noted, considered the biggest overhaul of personal data privacy rules since the birth of the internet.

 European officials have repeatedly called on Mark Zuckeberg to appear before the European Parliament to explain the Cambridge Analytica scandal, but he has refused.
-Zuckeberg has, so it seems, chosen to focus on lobbying instead.